Comet 5G (GL-RM10RC) Quick Setup¶

 -

-Use an HDMI cable to connect the Comet 5G's HDMI IN port to the HDMI port of Device B. Use another HDMI cable to connect the Comet 5G's HDMI OUT port to the monitor if Device B is a desktop computer.
+Connect Comet 5G's HDMI IN port to the Device B's HDMI port.
+Use another HDMI cable to connect Comet 5G's HDMI OUT port to an external monitor if necessary.

 -

-Connect the Comet 5G's Type-C port to the Type-C interface of Device B using a USB-C cable.
+Connect Comet 5G's Type-C port to the Device B's Type-C interface using a USB-C cable.

 -